Anthony J. Pennings, PhD

 But the Internet, as we know it today, was not deployed until 1983.
 When the Internet was still in the early stages of its deployment, Congressman Gore provided intellectual leadership by helping create the vision of the potential benefits of high speed computing and communication.
 As an example, he sponsored hearings on how advanced technologies might be put to use in areas like coordinating the response of government agencies to natural disasters and other crises. – Vint Cerf

-Senator Gore was heavily involved in the 1980s sponsoring legislation to research and connect supercomputers.
+Senator Gore was heavily involved in sponsoring legislation to research and connect supercomputers.
 Gore was an important member of the “Atari Democrats.”
 Along with Senator Gary Hart, Robert Reich, and other Democrats, they pushed forward “high tech” ideas and legislation for funding and research.
-The meaning of the term varied but “Atari Democrat” generally referred to a pro-technology and pro-free trade social liberal Democrat.
+The term’s meaning varied, but “Atari Democrat” generally referred to a pro-technology and pro-free trade social liberal Democrat.

-Atari was a very successful game arcade, console, and software company in the 1970s.
+Atari was a successful arcade game, home game console, and software company in the 1970s.
 Started by Nolan Bushnell, it gave a start to Steve Jobs and Steve Wozniak, among others.
 The term began to stick to some Democrats around 1982 and generally linked them to the Democrats’ Greens and an emerging “neo-liberal” wing.
-It also suggested that they were “young moderates who saw investment and “high technology” as an answer and complement to the New Deal.”
+It also suggested they were “young moderates who saw investment and “high technology” as an answer and complement to the New Deal.”
 [1]

 The New York Times discussed the Atari Democrats and tensions that emerged during the 1980s between the traditional Democratic liberals and the Atari Democrats.
-The latter were attempting to find a middle ground on the economy and international affairs with the Republicans while the former courted union workers, many of whom had shifted to Reagan and the Republicans.[2]
+The latter attempted to find a middle ground on the economy and international affairs with the Republicans, while the former courted union workers, many of whom had shifted to Reagan and the Republicans.[2]

-One of the emerging issues pf the time was the trade deficit with Japan whose cars and electronics were making significant inroads into the US economy.
+One of the emerging issues of the time was the trade deficit with Japan, whose cars and electronics were making significant inroads into the US economy.
 Gore and other Democrats were particularly concerned about losing the race for artificial intelligence.
-The Japanese “Fifth Generation” AI project was launched in 1982 by the country’s Japan’s Ministry of International Trade and Industry (MITI) that had a reputation at the time for guiding Japan’s very successful export strategy.
+The Japanese “Fifth Generation” AI project was launched in 1982 by the country’s Japan’s Ministry of International Trade and Industry (MITI), which had a reputation at the time for guiding Japan’s very successful export strategy.

-Known as the national Fifth Generation Computer Systems (FGCS) project, the AI project was carried out by ICOT, (later AITRG), part of the Japan Information Processing Development Corporation (JIPDEC), the Advanced IT Research Group, (AITRG) a research institute that brought in Japanese computer manufacturers (JCMs), and a few other electronics industry firms.
-A major US concern was that the combination of government involvement and the Keiretsu corporate/industrial structure of the Japanese political economy would give them a major advantage in advanced computing innovations.
+Known as the national Fifth Generation Computer Systems (FGCS) project, the AI project was carried out by ICOT, (later AITRG), project, the AI project was carried out by ICOT (later AITRG), part of the Japan Information Processing Development Corporation (JIPDEC), the Advanced IT Research Group (AITRG), a research institute that brought in Japanese computer manufacturers (JCMs), and a few other electronics industry firms.
+A primary US concern was that the combination of government involvement and the Keiretsu corporate/industrial structure of the Japanese political economy would give them a significant advantage in advanced computing innovations.

-Congress was concerned about the competition over high-speed processors and new software systems that were recognized at the time as a crucial components in developing a number of new military armaments, especially the space-based “Star Wars” missile defense system that President Reagan had proposed as the Strategic Defense Initiative (SDI).
+Congress was concerned about the competition over high-speed processors and new software systems that were recognized at the time as crucial components in developing many new military armaments, especially the space-based “Star Wars” missile defense system that President Reagan had proposed as the Strategic Defense Initiative (SDI).
 Any system of satellites and weaponry forming a defensive shield against nuclear attack would need advanced microprocessors and supercomputing capabilities.
-It would need artificial intelligence (AI).
+It would require artificial intelligence (AI).

-The likely vehicle for this research was National Science Foundation (NSF), the brainchild of Vannevar Bush, who managed Science and Technology for the US during World War II.
+The likely vehicle for this research was the National Science Foundation (NSF), the brainchild of Vannevar Bush, who managed Science and Technology for the US during World War II.
 That included the Manhattan Project that created the Atomic Bomb.
-The NSF was formed during the 1950s with established areas of research in biology, chemistry, mathematics, and physics.
+The NSF was formed during the 1950s with established research areas in biology, chemistry, mathematics, and physics.
 In 1962, it set up its first computing science program within its Mathematical Sciences Division.
-At first it encouraged the use of computers in each of these fields and later towards providing a general computing infrastructure, including setting up university computer centers in the mid-1950s that would be available to all researchers.
-In 1968, an Office of Computing Activities began subsidizing computer networking.
-They funded some 30 regional centers to help universities make more efficient use of scarce computer resources and timesharing capabilities.
+At first, it encouraged the use of computers in each of these fields, and later, it provided a general computing infrastructure, including setting up university computer centers in the mid-1950s that would be available to all researchers.
+In 1968, the Office of Computing Activities began subsidizing computer networking.
+They funded some 30 regional centers to help universities efficiently use scarce computer resources and timesharing capabilities.

-In 1984, a year after TCP/IP was institutionalized by the military, the NSF created the Office of Advanced Scientific Computing, whose mandate was to create several supercomputing centers around the US.
-[2] Over the next year, five centers were funded by the NSF.
+In 1984, a year after the military institutionalized TCP/IP, the NSF created the Office of Advanced Scientific Computing, whose mandate was to create several supercomputing centers around the US.
+[2] Over the next year, five centers were funded by the NSF:

 General Atomics — San Diego Supercomputer Center, SDSC